-Non-parametric estimates of the effects of a particular treatment in the absence of experimental data have been used in the medical sciences for some time (see Rosenbaum and Rubin, 1983 for a systematic analysis).
-More recently, such methods have been introduced into economics, especially as tools for evaluating labor market and education programs (see for instance Dehejia and Wahba, 1999, and Heckman, Ichimura and Todd, 1997).
+Non-parametric estimators of the effects of a particular treatment in the absence of experimental data have been used in the medical sciences for some time.
+More recently, such matching methods have been introduced into economics, especially as tools for evaluating labor market and education programs (see for instance Dehejia and Wahba, 1999, and Heckman, Ichimura and Todd, 1997).
 In this section, we apply so-called propensity score estimation to our task of evaluating how electoral rules affect corruption.
-As the typical reader may not be familiar with such estimation, we begin with a brief summary of the main ideas.
+As the typical reader may not be familiar with matching, we begin with a brief summary of the main ideas.
 A useful and accessible survey, which puts the methodology in context, can be found in Blundell and Costa Dias (2000).
+More general discussions about matching vs. other evaluation methods can be found in Angrist and Kreuger (1999) and Heckman, Lalonde and Smith (1999).